geoserver/geoserver/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team via simone.giannecchini@geo-solutions.it . or by contacting the Open Source Geospaial Foundation at conduct-report@osgeo.org .
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team via simone.giannecchini@geo-solutions.it . or by contacting the Open Source Geospatial Foundation at conduct-report@osgeo.org .
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.